by ProcureDeskLast Updated : Feb-21-2019

 For example – if you a small to a mid-market company, you are probably spending $50,000 to $100,000 annually on office supplies.
 That might not be enough to get a good price from companies like Staples or Office Depot.

-So what you should do in such case?
+So, what should you do in this case?

 You can leverage the power of cooperating purchasing whereby you can combine your purchasing power with other companies to get a better rate.
 This concept is not new and is widely used in healthcare companies to reduce cost.